 Types of Damp 3 – Penetrating Damp

 This is perhaps the second most commonly thought of type of damp in properties in the UK but like rising damp, it can be misdiagnosed.
 The other thing to remember is that rising damp and penetrating damp can in some instances be seen together.
+This can complicate matters.

 As you might expect rising damp is caused by moisture rising up, normally from the ground, into the fabric of a building. on the other hand, penetrating damp is more commonly associated with moisture travelling horizontally through materials. like rising damp penetrating damp is more commonly found in older properties especially those with structural issues.